Title V MCH Services Block Grant Oral Health Toolkit

 The processes states use for the Title V MCH block needs assessment, grant application, and reporting are based on a three-tiered framework:

 NOMs primarily include population-level measures of health outcomes for which Title V programs are expected to drive improvements over the 5-year reporting period.
 View the list of NOMs.

-NPM 13A: The percentage of women who had a dental visit during pregnancy.
+- 13.1: Percent of women who had a preventive dental visit during pregnancy

-NPM 13B: The percentage of children and adolescents, ages 1–17 who had a preventive dental visit in the last year.
+- 13.2: Percent of children and adolescents, ages 1 through 17, who had a preventive dental visit in the past year

 ESMs assess the impact of the Title V program’s strategies and activities contained in the state action plan.
 ESMs should be measurable and meaningful (relate to NPM, based on or informed by evidence of effective practice).
 Many strategies may not have strong evidence of effectiveness with replicated and robust evaluation methods.
 The term “evidence informed” is meant to convey that there is information suggesting that a strategy could be effective in addressing a NPM, but evaluation data are limited.
 Evidence-informed strategies may include emerging practices and expert opinion.

-Alabama, Alaska, American Samoa, Connecticut, Delaware, District of Columbia, Federated States of Micronesia, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Marshall Islands, Maryland, Massachusetts, Michigan, Montana, New Jersey, New Mexico, New York, North Dakota, Northern Mariana Islands, Oregon, Puerto Rico, Rhode Island, South Dakota, Utah, Vermont, Virgin Islands, and West Virginia.
+Alabama, Alaska, Arizona, Arkansas, Connecticut, Delaware, District of Columbia, Federated States of Micronesia, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Dakota, Northern Mariana Islands, Oregon, Puerto Rico, Rhode Island, Utah, Vermont, Virgin Islands, Virginia, and West Virginia.